etiennebr/rstdocs/Applications/Geometry/OrthoRectification.rst

 Parameters
 ----------

 This section describes in details the parameters available for this application.
-Table~\ref{OrthoRectification_param_table}, page~\pageref{OrthoRectification_param_table} presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
-Application key is \verb+OrthoRectification+.
+Table [#]_ presents a summary of these parameters and the parameters keys to be used in command-line and programming languages.
+Application key is *OrthoRectification* .

-Parameters table for Ortho-rectification:
+.. [#] Table: Parameters table for Ortho-rectification.

 +------------------------+--------------------------+----------------------------------------------+
 |Parameter Key           |Parameter Type            |Parameter Description                         |